SAI360/Compliance360-API-Documentation/Security.md

 ## Login (deprecated)

-Authenticate as a user with the Compliance 360 REST API.
+Authenticate as a user with the Compliance 360 API.
 The value of the token returned is used for all subsequent calls to the API during the session.

 ### Syntax